jobisoft/webext-docs-generator/README.md

 ## 📝 Template support

 The files in the template folder are copied verbatim into the root folder of the generated output, but support a `{{CONDITION}}` tag.
-It allows to include or exclude portions of text in template files based on runtime conditions, such as manifest version or product version.
+It allows to include or exclude portions of text in template files (`*.rst` files and `conf.py`) based on runtime conditions, such as manifest version or product version.

 ### Syntax